2/28/2025

 speaker

-Paul DeMalka
+Paul DeMarco

-EVP and Chief Financial Officer
+Executive Vice President & Chief Financial Officer

-About the annual revenue contribution.
-So I think, you know, we said $300 million to $500 million annually.
-And, you know, there's a year and a half of it.
-So I think that's a reasonable estimate.
+About the annual revenue contribution, so I think, you know, we said $300 million to $500 million annually, and, you know, there's a year and a half of it, so I think that's a reasonable estimate.
 Okay.

 speaker

-Justin Hawke
+Justin Hockey

 Analyst, Robert W. Baird

 All right.
-Thank you very

 speaker

-Paul DeMalka
+Paul DeMarco

-EVP and Chief Financial Officer
+Executive Vice President & Chief Financial Officer

 speaker